 I am sharing the cutest DIY today.
-It contains some of my favorite things, upcycling, the color green, succulents, concrete, board games, and moss!
-Come see!
+It combined some of my favorite things, upcycling, the color green, succulents, concrete, board games, and moss!

-I was working with the moss that I had, so I used two different types.
-Above is the peel and stick moss, a dream to work with, and some Reindeer Moss that I hot glued on.
+I was working with the moss that I had on hand, so I used two different types.
+Above is the peel and stick moss, a dream to work with, and some Reindeer Moss (bagged) that I hot glued on.
 The Reindeer Moss colors I used is green and cream.

 I went with the solid green for one set and the cream and white for the second set.
 You need 12 pieces per set.
-Once the moss was applied I decided on Succulent plants for their durability.
+Once the moss was applied I decided on Succulent plants (I bought mine here) for their durability.

 The post it plan worked GREAT!
 I painted three coats of the white (it had primer in the paint already) and two coats of the green.
 When dry I sprayed the entire board with 3 coats of exterior polyurethane for added protection from the elements.

-Speaking of all that leftover moss…..here are a few other projects I did with them.
+Okay, so I mentioned all the leftover wedding moss…..here are a few other projects I did with them.